We welcome people of all races, cultural identities, sexual orientations, gender identities, religious backgrounds and abilities.

 The Seattle Mindfulness Center is dedicated to offering high quality treatment, training and education that integrates contemporary mindfulness practices and skills with the science of psychology.

-Offerings include individual and couples therapy, mindfulness-based classes, a community meditation group, and professional training.
+Offerings include individual and couples therapy, mindfulness-based classes, community meditation groups and retreats.

-Our community meditation is every Tuesday from 7:30-8:30pm.
+Our community meditations are every Tuesday evening from 7:30-8:30pm and Friday mornings from 7:30am-8:30am.
 This is a drop in group that is free of charge (donations welcomed) and open to those who have completed an introductory mindfulness class or have an ongoing meditation practice.